Skip to Main Content

 Who is Eligible for Spousal Support in Ottawa?

-In order to be eligible for spousal support in Ottawa or elsewhere in Ontario, one of the following must have been true, according to the Ministry of the Attorney General:
+In order to be eligible for spousal support in Ottawa or elsewhere in Ontario, one of the following must have been true:

 • You were married;